 Welcome to Year 4!

 We hope you have all had a fantastic first half term and are ready to get started on our next one!
-We have a fantastic half term of learning opportunities planned including experiments, investigations, creativity and curiosity.
+We have a fantastic half term of learning opportunities planned including problems solving, investigations, creativity and curiosity.
 We can’t wait to get started!

 We hope you find our web page very useful and interesting and would like to thank you for taking the time to read it.
 If you have any questions or queries about your child’s learning, please don’t hesitate to come in and talk to your child’s teacher.